idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 If a function is total, we can consider its type a precise description of what that function will do.
-For example, if we have a function with a return type of ``String`` we know something different, depending on whether or not it's total:
+For example, if we have a function with a return type of ``String``, we know something different depending on whether it's total:

-+ If it's total, it will return a value of type ``String`` in finite time;
++ If it's total, it will return a value of type ``String`` in finite time.
 + If it's partial, then as long as it doesn't crash or enter an infinite loop, it will return a ``String``.

 Idris makes this distinction so that it knows which functions are safe to evaluate while type checking (as we've seen with :ref:`sect-fctypes`).
-After all, if it tries to evaluate a function during type checking which doesn't terminate, then type checking won't terminate!
+After all, if it tries to evaluate a function during type checking that doesn't terminate, then type checking won't terminate!
 Therefore, only total functions will be evaluated during type checking.
 Partial functions can still be used in types, but will not be evaluated